Kenivia/Honing-Forecast/WIP.md

 - Allow selling mats
 - Raw gold graph and overall gold(including used in buying mats) lines in the graph
-- juce chest openinig optimization
+- juice chest openinig optimization

 ## UI